johnhelmuth/in-dire-straits-content/tatterpedia/6.ships/index.md

 Independent in-system courier ship owned and operated by Captain Delano Mack in Zerzi System.

+## Courier / Merchant Lurbon’s Grackle

+A medium-sized, fast ship that moves information and cargo quickly around the local cluster.
+Registered as operating out of Ceti Daenia.
+The Captain is a human, Vance Nylarik.

 ## Mass Simulator

 **_Mid-sized Merchant Ship_**